-Since 1996, Lexmark has reused over 73 million pounds of recovered cartridge material by converting millions of used toner cartridges into Lexmark-certified reconditioned toner cartridges.
+Since 1996, Lexmark has reused over 77 million pounds of recovered cartridge material by converting millions of used toner cartridges into Lexmark-certified reconditioned toner cartridges.

 The eligible cartridges are disassembled and cleaned, and then the critical components are replaced with genuine Lexmark parts.
 Finally, each reconditioned cartridge is tested to assure the same high quality output and reliable performance as a cartridge with all new components.
-In 2020, reuse of 173,000 developer rolls and 278,000 photoconductor units in remanufactured cartridges eliminated the need to harvest virgin raw materials resulting in substantial environmental savings.
+In 2021, reuse of 162,000 developer rolls and 260,000 photoconductor units in remanufactured cartridges eliminated the need to harvest virgin raw materials resulting in substantial environmental savings.

 If a returned cartridge is not a good candidate for reconditioning, it is disassembled in such a way to maximize the materials recovered for use in secondary products.
 Examples of materials given a second life include toner as an asphalt additive to improve quality and performance, and post-consumer recycled plastic integrated into new parts.
-For more information on Lexmark's reclaimed plastic visit Innovations in cartridge recycling, Lexmark reuses tons of plastic, and the Materials section of the CSR.
+For more information on Lexmark's reclaimed plastic, visit Lexmark reuses tons of plastic and the Materials section of the CSR.
+For additional information on cartridge recycling efforts, please see Lexmark's innovations in cartridge recycling!

-In 2020, we recycled or reused nearly 5,000 metric tons of plastic, metals and packaging, and were able to materially recycle or reuse 100 percent of the reclaimed plastic with 718 metric tons reused in new products and 880 metric tons recycled.
-Our PCR closed-loop process was used to grind and pelletize 217 metric tons of plastic extracted for reuse.
+In 2021, we recycled or reused nearly 5,000 metric tons of plastic, metals and packaging.
+We were able to materially recycle or reuse 100% of the reclaimed plastic with 828 metric tons reused in new products and 221 metric tons recycled.
+Our PCR closed-loop process was used to grind and pelletize 154 metric tons of plastic extracted for reuse.
 Conserving materials for reuse in our products means fewer raw materials to be mined or extracted, thus reducing the impact on the environment.

 Click here for additional information on Lexmark's LCCP program.
-For information on cartridge collection in Europe for medium and large businesses click here.
+For information on cartridge collection in Europe for medium and large businesses, click here.